Bass Museum Of Art Presents Jillian Mayer: Erasey Page Artist Reception 4/6/12

 Jillian Mayer lives and works in Miami, FL.
 Her performances, videos and installations have been exhibited at the Solomon R. Guggenheim Museum, New York; Peggy Guggenheim Collection, Venice, Italy; Guggenheim Museum, Bilbao, Spain; Deutsche Guggenheim, Berlin, Germany; Museum of Contemporary Art, North Miami; Fabric Workshop and Museum, Philadelphia; and de la Cruz Collection Contemporary Art, Miami.
 Recent solo projects include Family Matters at David Castillo Gallery (2011) and Love Trips at World Class Boxing, Miami (2011).
 Mayer was recently featured in the September/October issue of Art Papers and premiered a short film featuring Luther Campbell (Uncle Luke of the musical group 2 Live Crew) entitled Life and Freaky Times of Uncle Luke at the Sundance Film Festival and South by Southwest.

 Erasey Page collaborator Eric Shoenborn is a Miami-based graphic artist and creative technologist interested in design and social change.
 He has collaborated with a number of influential organizations on web community initiatives.
-His interdisciplinary projects have been featured in Sundance Interactive and South by Southwest.Be sure to tell them Soul Of Miami sent you!
+His interdisciplinary projects have been featured in Sundance Interactive and South by Southwest.If you love Soul Of Miami, please consider leaving a testimonial.

 Click here to sign up for the Soul Of Miami email list.